wp-plugins/flickpress/readme.txt

 * For a vertical display, either use `<p>` before and `</p>` after or just a `<br />` after.
 * Most themes include a class called "centered" that will center your images in the sidebar.

+== Lightbox Support ==

+There are a couple of different ways to enable lightbox support for images inserted with flickpress.

+The easiest way is to just turn on ThickBox in the settings.
+This will add the necessary bits to your inserted images and add the necessary JavaScript to your theme for a simple lightbox.

+Another fairly easy method is to turn on the Custom lightbox option in the settings and install a lightbox plugin that automatically recognizes lightboxable image links.
+The Lightbox Plus plugin has worked for me with this method, and has lots of customization options.

+Finally, you could turn on the Custom lightbox option in the settings, enter a class or rel, then add your own lightbox JavaScript.

 == Template Function ==

 There is a simple template function available for use in your sidebar or other spots you'd like to include a few recent flickr photos.
 The function, its options, and the defaults are: